Purpose

 compile time which partitions are to be accessed, and all of those

-.
+partitions to be accessed must be marked USABLE.
 Therefore, the query cannot contain any bind variables.Restriction on Marking Indexes Unusable You cannot specify this clause for an index on a temporary table.

 Examples